Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

-Note that we have calculated the poles using both the HPWDR obtained with one or no subtractions for the antisymmetric $F^-$ amplitude (red and blue symbols in Fig.\ref{fig:polekappa}).
-In addition we have used as input both the UFD (hollow symbols) and CFD (solid symbols).
+Note that we have calculated the poles using both the HPWDR obtained with one or no subtractions for the antisymmetric $F^-$ amplitude (red and blue symbols in Fig.~\ref{fig:polekappa}).
+In addition, we have used as input both the UFD (hollow symbols) and CFD (solid symbols).

-The first striking feature when we observe our dispersive results in that figure is that the results of using the UFD with one or no subtractions are incompatible with each other.
-Actually, the two poles, that should be the same, differ by around 4 $\sigma$ even when they are using the same input.
+The first striking feature when we observe our dispersive results in that figure is that the results using the UFD as input with one or no subtractions are incompatible with each other.
+Actually, the two poles, which should be the same, differ by around 3-4 $\sigma$ even when they are obtained from the same input.
 This outcome comes from the fact that, as already seen in section~\ref{sec:FulfillDR} and shown in Fig.~\ref{fig:alltogether}, the UFD is inconsistent with the dispersive representation.
-This result is very important because it illustrates how {\it even using the same input in the real axis} the extrapolation to the complex plane can be rather unstable depending on the method used, unless one makes sure that the input satisfies a whole set of dispersion relations.
+This result is very important because it illustrates how {\it even when using the same input in the real axis} the extrapolation to the complex plane can be rather unstable depending on the method used unless one makes sure that the input satisfies a whole set of dispersion relations.
 Moreover, if this happens even using dispersion relations to make the analytic continuation, one can imagine that using any model the instability could be even larger.